phaebaez/duke/docs/README.md

 ## 1. Introduction

 Personal Assistant Togepi (PAT) is for those who *prefer to use a desktop app for managing your tasks*.
 More importantly, PAT is *optimized for those who prefer to work with a Command Line Interface* (CLI), so if you can type fast, PAT can get your manage your tasks faster than traditional GUI apps.
-Interested?
-Jump to the **Quick Start** to get started.
-Enjoy!

 ## 2. Quick Start

 2.1 Ensure you have Java `11` or above installed in your Computer.

-2.2 Download the latest `duke-0.2.jar` [here](https://github.com/phaebaez/duke/releases/tag/0.2)
+2.2 Download the latest `duke-0.2.jar` [here](https://github.com/phaebaez/duke/releases/download/0.2/duke-0.2.jar)

 2.3 Copy the file to the folder you want to use as the home folder for your Personal Assistant Togepi.